Heartbreak High (2022 TV series): Season 1 (2022)

+Season 2 (2024)

 Production

+The series is a soft-reboot of the 1994 series first screened on Network Ten.
+The series follow the students and teachers of Hartley High as they navigate racial tensions in Australia, high school romances, and all sorts of teen angst.
-The series was announced in December 2020, and filming began in November 2021.

-The TV series was mostly filmed in the suburbs of Marouba and Matraville of New South Wales between late 2021 and early 2022.
+The series was announced in December 2020.
+The TV series was mostly filmed in South Sydney High School, in the suburbs of Maroubra and Matraville of New South Wales between November 2021 and February 2022.

 A second season was announced on 19 October 2022.
+Production on the second season began on 28 May 2023 and wrapped on 29 August 2023.
+It was released on 11 April 2024.

+A third and final season was announced on 9 May 2024.
+Production on the third season began on 4 November 2024 and wrapped on 6 February 2025.

+Release

+The first season premiered on 14 September 2022.
+The second season premiered on 11 April 2024.

 Reception

 Audience viewership

-Heartbreak High debuted at number six on Netflix's Top 10 TV English titles for the tracking week of 19–25 September 2022 with 18.25 million hours viewed.
+The first season of Heartbreak High debuted at number six on Netflix's Top 10 TV English titles for the tracking week of 19–25 September 2022 with 18.25 million hours viewed.
 On the following week, it climbed to number five and garnered 14.88 million viewing hours.
 The series remained in the top 10 for the third week, placing at number eight with 9.48 million viewing hours.

+The second season debuted at number seven on Netflix's Top 10 TV English titles for the tracking week of 8–14 April 2024 with 15.8 million hours viewed.
+On the following week, it climbed to number five and garnered 20 million viewing hours.
+On its third week, it ranked at number nine, earning 12 million viewing hours.

 Critical response

-The review aggregator website Rotten Tomatoes gave the series an approval rating of 100%, with an average rating of 7.3 out of 10, based on nine critics.
-On the review website IMDb, the series holds an average score of 7.7 out of 10, as of October 15, 2022.
+The review aggregator website Rotten Tomatoes gave the first season an approval rating of 100%, based on reviews from ten critics, with an average rating of 7.3/10.
+The second season has an approval rating of 50%, based on reviews from six critics, with an average rating of 6.4/10.

 The show received praise for its racial, sexuality, gender and neurodivergent representation, realism towards modern teenhood, costumes and visuals.
 It was also positively compared to other popular modern teen dramas (which viewers found it very similar to), including Euphoria, Never Have I Ever and Sex Education.
 Alex Henderson of The Conversation said that the show addressed serious topics like substance abuse, discrimination or youth crime, but still uses comical moments and avoids cliché moments whilst showing mistakes made by the characters.
 Mitchell Adams of The Sydney Morning Herald commented on the representation of autism, saying "scenes where Quinni feels overwhelmed just sitting on a bus, or being at a party while forcing herself to mask how she feels in order to better fit in and not upset people, depict a pain neurodivergent people know all too well".
 Collider named the series as one of the best new TV shows of 2022.